vippsas/vipps-login-api/vipps-login-api-faq.md

 If you have access to request national identity number (NIN) you will be able to see the number of logins with and without these scopes.
-If you click "Show details" under the graph you can see total logins for the period and number of unique users in the selected period.
-Keep in mind that there may be up to 10 minutes delay from a login occurs, until it appears on the dashboard.
+If you click _Show details_ under the graph, you can see total logins for the period and the number of unique users in the selected period.

+Keep in mind that there may be up to 10 minutes delay from whe a login occurs until it appears on the dashboard.

 **Please note:** The statistics are only available for the production environment.